QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

     worlddata.head()

-First we'll select just the country and continent variables from ``worlddata`` and rename the column to 'Country'
+First, we'll select just the country and continent variables from ``worlddata`` and rename the column to 'Country'

 .. code-block:: python3